turingschool/frontend-mod-1-prework/section1/relection.md

 I deepened my knowledge of string, number, and Boolean datatypes.
 Below are my definitions as they pertain to Javascript:

-- **String:** a datatype that comprises letters, numbers, and other characters (text) *wrapped in quotes*.
+- **String:** a datatype that comprises letters, numbers, spaces, and other special characters (text) *wrapped in quotes*.
 "777" and "Hi buddy" are two examples of a string datatype.

 - **Number:** a datatype that includes all numbers, including decimals, negatives, and 0.
 These are represented *without* quotes around them and do not include commas for larger numbers.
 100000, -45.99, and 4 are examples of a number datatype.